Gonfalons & University Mace

 Saludo a los Graduados

-The graduate greeting will be presented by Yasmeen Lagunas, Vice-President of the Associated Students of Washington State University Tri-Cities.
+The graduate greeting will be presented by Parjot Pawar, President of the Associated Students of Washington State University Tri-Cities.